leongaban/leongaban-8/README.md

 <dt>Node.js</dt>
 <dd>Start by going through Node.js Official Website and this StackOverflow thread, which should get you going with the Node.js platform in no time.</dd>
 </dl>

-### Additional Tools
-* <a href="http://mongoosejs.com/">Mongoose</a> - The mongodb node.js driver in charge of providing elegant mongodb object modeling for node.js
-* <a href="http://passportjs.org/">Passport</a> - An authentication middleware for Node.js which supports authentication using a username and password, Facebook, Twitter, and more.

 **Server**